nburrus/tuxpaint/docs/es_ES.UTF-8/README.txt

            pointer, showing what part of the picture will be erased to white.

            As you erase, a 'squeaky clean' eraser wiping sound is played.

+           ⌨ Hold the [Delete] key while clicking for quick access to a small round eraser (not available when you're in the process of rotating a stamp or shape, or using an interactive maigc tool).
+Release the mouse to return to your currently-selected tool.

   Other Controls